microsoft/teams-ai/getting-started/QUICKSTART.md

 ## C# Quickstart

-This guide will show you have the set up the Echo bot using the C# library.
+This guide will show you have the set up the Echo Bot using the C# library.

 ### Prerequisites